geekygeeky/notero/README.md

 # 🎨 Figfolio – Your Design Profile, All in One Place

-**Figfolio** is a sleek, central hub for designers to showcase their work, share their Figma activity, and connect their creative identity.
-Whether you're a freelancer, product designer, or design enthusiast — Figfolio helps you build your design presence effortlessly.
+**Figfolio** is a sleek, central hub for product designers to showcase their work, share their Figma activity, and connect their creative identity.
+> Whether you're a freelancer, product designer, or design enthusiast — Figfolio helps you build your design presence effortlessly.

 ---